zowe/docs-site/docs/user-guide/configure-zos-system.md

 FACILITY(ZOWE=MODE=FAIL)
 FACILITY(ZOWE=RES)
 ```
-For more infomation about how to administer Facility Matrix Table, see [How to Perform Facility Matrix Table Administration](https://techdocs.broadcom.com/content/broadcom/techdocs/us/en/ca-mainframe-software/security/ca-top-secret-for-z-os/16-0/using/protecting-facilities/how-to-perform-facility-matrix-table-administration.html).
+For more information about how to administer Facility Matrix Table, see [How to Perform Facility Matrix Table Administration](https://techdocs.broadcom.com/content/broadcom/techdocs/us/en/ca-mainframe-software/security/ca-top-secret-for-z-os/16-0/using/protecting-facilities/how-to-perform-facility-matrix-table-administration.html).

-To assign the FACILITY to the started task issue the following command:
+To assign the FACILITY to the started task, issue the following command:
 ```
 TSS ADD(ZWESVUSR) MASTFAC(ZOWE)
 ```

-To authorize a user to signon to the FACILITY, issues the following command:
+To authorize a user to sign on to the FACILITY, issues the following command:
 ```
 TSS ADD(user_acid) FAC(ZOWE)
 ```

 ## User IDs and groups for the Zowe started tasks

 Zowe requires a user ID `ZWESVUSR` to execute its main z/OS runtime started task `ZWESVSTC`.
-This userid must have a valid OMVS segment.
+This user ID must have a valid OMVS segment.

 Zowe requires a user ID `ZWESIUSR` to execute the cross memory server started task `ZWESISTC`.
-This userid must have a valid OMVS segment.
+This user ID must have a valid OMVS segment.

 Zowe requires a group `ZWEADMIN` that both `ZWESVUSR` and `ZWESIUSR` should belong to.
 This group must have a valid OMVS segment.

-If you have run `ZWESECUR` you do not need to perform the steps described in this section, as the TSO commands to create the user IDs and groups are executed during the JCL sections of `ZWESECUR`.
+If you have run `ZWESECUR`, you do not need to perform the steps described in this section, because the TSO commands to create the user IDs and groups are executed during the JCL sections of `ZWESECUR`.

 ```
 /* group for started tasks                          */